Hills: Cullaloe Hills (219m), Pilkham Hills (194m), Templehall Hill (167m).

 Route Map

-Starting from Aberdour head out of the village towards Burntisland to reach the sharp right hand corner on the road outside the village.
+Starting from Aberdour head out of the village on the road towards Burntisland.
+Outside of the village a sharp right hand corner is reached.
 At this point take extreme care and cross over the road to join the farm track on the left hand side.
 Almost immediately turn right onto a path signposted for Dunearn.
 Keep to this path uphill through the woods (can be overgrown) and then across fields with views out over the Forth, to reach Dunearn.

 A longer option is to head out of Aberdour along the coastal path to Burntisland.
-On reaching Burntisland head to the start of the “gorse path” at NT 2202 8665 on the A909.
+On reaching Burntisland head to the start of the “gorse path” at NT 2202 8665 on the A909 (various options are available).
 From here follow the gorse path up to the Standing Stane road at Dunearn.

 Cross over the road and follow the quiet road opposite, up to Puddledub.
 Where the current road turns sharp right, a signpost for the Old North Road points left.
 Follow this sign along the track past the cottages.